AgoRapide/AgoRapide/README.md

 ## Is AgoRapide a replacement of WebAPI?
 No, it is built on top of WebAPI.
 We use as much as possible of the standard functionality in WebAPI, especially the routing mechanism (not attribute based but classic routing).
 Also, the signature of your controller methods will be familiar.
 We are Not that fANCY.

-## Can I use AgoRapide for other things than a WebAPI?
-Yes absolutely.
-The BCore / BData components may be used in any kind of .NET application, for instance in a kind of listener / always-on application constantly monitoring your WebAPI database or an MQTT server communicating with your app or similar.

 ## Is AgoRapide technically complicated?
 We strive to keep the code as simple as possible.

 For instance there is almost no use of reflection in the code.
 Use of generics is also kept to a minimum, with only a few generic types, like &lt;TProperty&gt; used throughout.

 ## Is AgoRapide easy to get started with?
 Yes.

 You need very little boilerplate code to get started.
 We have also striven to make all error messages VERY detailed, always pinpointing the exact cause of any problems.

 Use AgoRapideSample as a starting point and you should be up and running with your first API in minutes.

 ## Other interesting aspects about AgoRapide?
 Yes, of course!

 A particular useful feature is impersonating users through the "entity-to-represent" and "represented-by-entity" concept.
 With this concept the API can give the view of one API client (user) based on the credentials of another API-client (administrative user).
 In practice this means that your support department may see exactly the same data as your customer sees in your application, without the customer having to give away his / her / its password.

 ## What is AgoRapide.com?
 AgoRapide.com is an earlier implementation of the same idea as the AgoRapide C# library.

-It uses a new schema language (see pansl.com) from which a dynamic HTML interface is generated.
+AgoRapide.com uses a schema language (see [panSL.org](http://panSL.org)) from which a dynamic HTML interface is generated.

 AgoRapide.com is also able to generate C# code.
 The properties as given in the schema language corresponds closely to the recommended &lt;TProperty&gt; implementation in AgoRapide in the sense that as much as possible of the application logic is stored there.

 ## How is the performance of the AgoRapide library?
 AgoRapide delivers very good performance.

 Apart from initialization there is very little code actually being executed when you run an application based on the AgoRapide library.

 The call stack imposes by AgoRapide is very short.

+Great care has been taken in order to avoid repetitive calculations within the code.
+There is for instance a lot of use of ConcurrentDictionary in order to cache frequent calculations.

 Entity properties however are read from a dictionary, instad of directly.
 This could be an issue if you intensively use certain properties repeatedly.
 In such cases you can always implement traditional cached properties though as needed.

 ## What security features does AgoRapide has?
 There is a focus on offering user friendliness if you so desire.
 This means that you have the choice of having only the basic authorization done by an "outside" mechanism like Basic Authentication, OAuth or similar.

 You may choose to have further authorization like distinguishing between ordinary users and administrative users of your application done within the library.
 This gives easy administration and friendly error messages.
 Use with caution however!

 ## How does AgoRapide relate to Entity Framework and Razor?
 AgoRapide does not use any of these concepts.

 AgoRapide could be considered a lightweight, more data-driven variant of Entity Framework in the sense that classes are defined as annotated enums (instead of traditional properties) and those annotations again are used as the basis for building the database and the user interface.
 (In reality this means that if you find that Entity Framework works well for you then you will probably not have any use of AgoRapide.)

 ## Why does AgoRapide not use .NET's inbuilt attribute routing?
 It is on our todo-list.
 We are concerned though about how to implement client-friendly error messages for invalid parameter values.

-# How much does AgoRapide automate for me?
-AgoRapide utilizes enums to a great extent for describing valid values for different properties.
-TODO: EXPAND ON THIS SECTION.